How to Watch Samsung's Unpacked Note 20 Event in Australia

-Another year, another lineup of new Samsung products to unpack with the Note 20 and Galacy Z Fold 2.
-Despite the rocky year it’s been for phone companies, Samsung is forging ahead with Galaxy Unpacked 2020 and here’s what you can expect from it.
+Despite the rocky year it’s been for phone companies, Samsung is forging ahead with Galaxy Unpacked 2020 TONIGHT!
+It’s going to be all about the upcoming Note 20 and Galaxy Z Fold2.
+Here’s how and when to watch in Australia.

 What is Samsung’s Unpacked event?